- The domain's registration has expired.

 Domain settings are correct, but email isn't delivered

-If you are convinced that all of the domain settings are correct, look for a possible cause in the section Solving problems in the Help for Yandex.Mail.
+If you are convinced that all of the domain settings are correct, look for a possible cause in the Troubleshooting section in the Help for Yandex.Mail.